evo-cloud/hmake/README.md

 - `groups`: explicitly specify group IDs to pass into container, instead of passing all of them.
 - `volumes`: a list of volume mappings passed to `-v` option of `docker run`.

-The following properties maps to `docker run` options:
+The following properties maps to `docker build/run` options:

 - `cap-add`, `cap-drop`
 - `devices`